 Upon request, ASCE Headquarters will collect Section membership dues as part of the collection of Society Dues.
 You will receive notification each spring inviting you to have ASCE collect local dues.
-ASCE remits dues collected to Sections monthly.

 9.0 ACTIVITIES

 A Section or Branch has a responsibility to hold meetings of the members of ASCE in the area allocated to the Section/Branch; and, it has authority to set up any program of meetings deemed to be in the interests of its members.